Sharknelius/User_Profiling_System/README.md

 # User Profiling System
 ## Three Folders:
 Each folder contains a main.py and two csv files.
+Recommened to run in VSCode using Python compiler.
 ## 1. Dataset_built
 - Run main.py
 - Contains code for creating the rooms.csv and users.csv